I am done

 One other complaint that could be leveled at me is that I am creating straw man arguments to knock down.
 Again, this is the point, the much more qualified scientists, philosophers and ethicists have exhausted themselves since the Enlightenment “steel manning” theists’ arguments and yet still refuting them.
 What more do I have to add to the argument?
 The burden is upon the apologist to bring new evidence.

-James Lindsay (note: this is not an endorsement of James Lindsay’s politics) calls this post-theism in “Everybody is wrong about God.”
+This is sometimes called post-theism.
 The idea is that theism has had its time to make its arguments.
 Those arguments have been shown lacking.
 Therefore, it is time to move on.

 It is not that there is no evidence for theism.
 Read any serious philosophical article on the subject and you will find some evidence for theism.
 However, the evidence is not compelling.
 The evidence is not strong enough to convince the skeptic.
 The evidence for theism is insufficient to sustain belief.
 At this point it is a waste of everyone’s, including the apologitst’s, time to continue to beat a dead horse.
 It is time to move on.